 Until and unless the at-fault driver accepts 100% liability for the accident, towing and storage costs are your responsibility.
 Thus, you may want to consider having the car taken to a cheaper location.
 Note, however, that you will also need to pay for it to be taken somewhere else.

-24. Where can I get my car repaired after the auto accident?
+24. Where can I get my car repaired after my delivery vehicle accident?